-Moreover, consistent convergence into the period-2 DTC phase (as opposed to other solutions such as period-$4$ phase) is indicative of a likely generic feature that the optimizer is more likely to detect robust solutions rather than fine-tuned ones~\cite{keyserlingk2016absolute}.
+Moreover, consistent convergence into the period-2 DTC phase (as opposed to other solutions such as period-$4$ phase) is indicative of a generic feature that the optimizer is more likely to detect robust solutions rather than fine-tuned ones~\cite{keyserlingk2016absolute}.
 These results leave us with a subtle open question on the relation between the interest function and the order parameter of the discovered phase, as well as on the identification of the attraction basin around the optimum of the interest landscape with the corresponding one defined by more standard condensed-matter-physics-inspired metrics~\cite{khemani2019brief}.